roudikk/guia/README.md

 - Single Top: If the current top most navigation node has the same key, no additional navigation happens.
 - Single instance: Clears the entire backstack of navigation nodes matching same key and launches a new instance on top.

-Note: Currently there launch modes don't provide `newIntent` equivalent behaviour so the content will not restore the state of an existing navigation node.
+Note: Currently the launch modes don't provide `newIntent` equivalent behaviour so the content will not restore the state of an existing navigation node.

 ## Animations <a name="animations"/>